Zervicepoint/zervicepoint-starter-base/README.md

 # zervicepoint-starter-base

-Starter template for Zervicepoint plugin using PowerShell
+Starter template for Zervicepoint plugin using PowerShell.
+The intent of this project is to help scaffolding a new Zervicepoint plugin quickly.

+If you're unfamiliar with [activities](https://docs.zervicepoint.com/reference/activity) or [data sources](https://docs.zervicepoint.com/tutorials/data-source/) please check our [docs](https://docs.zervicepoint.com).

 ## Requirements